dfrappart/Terra-AZModuletest/Modules_building_blocks/401_RBACAssignment_BuiltinRole/readme.md

 }

-# Creating anUAI to be assigned to the role
+# Creating an UAI to be assigned to the role

 module "UAI1" {